WICG/scheduling-apis/explainers/prioritized-task-scheduling.md

 ```

 This API takes the same options as `scheduler.yield()`, which can be used to abort the continuation
 and control its priority.
-Furthermore, prioritization (continuation scheduling) works the same as
+Furthermore, prioritization (continuation scheduling) and inheritance work
-`scheduler.yield()`.
+the same as `scheduler.yield()`.

 #### High Priority Rendering Updates